openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Format Identifier

-The Credential format identifier is `jwt_vc_json`.
+The Credential Format identifier is `jwt_vc_json`.

 When the `format` value is `jwt_vc_json`, entire Credential Offer, Authorization Details, Credential Request and Credential Issuer metadata, including `credential_definition` object, MUST NOT be processed using JSON-LD rules.

 #### Credential Issuer Metadata {#server_metadata_jwt_vc_json}

-The following additional Credential Issuer metadata are defined for this Credential format to be added to the `credentials_supported` parameter in addition to those defined in (#credential-issuer-parameters).
+The following additional Credential Issuer metadata are defined for this Credential Format to be added to the `credentials_supported` parameter in addition to those defined in (#credential-issuer-parameters).

 * `credential_definition`: REQUIRED.
 Object containing the detailed description of the Credential type.
 It consists at least of the following two sub claims:
   * `type`: REQUIRED.
 Array designating the types a certain Credential type supports according to [@VC_DATA], Section 4.3.